 Each of these scenes is crafted meticulously and placed in the proper sequence.
 Doing this makes the scenes sync with the shifting tone of the narrative.
 Once this is done, the film’s Production Design team, Art Department and Graphic Artists team ideally watch the movie together.
 At this stage, the entire film is already shot and mostly edited.

 However, just in case the Visual Artists spot any discrepancies and it is too late to go rebuild a set or change the graphics in a prop, the Post-production Team of CGI and VFX artists are called in.
-This is where the colour tint of the books in a library is changed.
-Sometimes even the texture of the wallpaper is changed in the character’s bedroom if required.
+This is where the colours and details of an object on set can be corrected.
 This is where innovative graphic design techniques are used in movies.
 The Graphic Artist and Visual Designer will immediately get to work to digitally alter these details and have the VFX team implement it in the film.

 Overall Aesthetics